-Getting diagnosed with cystitis can be frightening, but it has to be remembered that 'cystitis' is just a name for a group of symptoms that usually start because of a urinary tract infection.
-Getting relief from cystitis therefore is usually just a matter of getting rid of the related infection.
-Doctors prescribe antibiotics for this, but there are also natural ways to obtain cystitis relief, and it should be borne in mind that people have obtained natural relief from all kinds of infection throughout our history.
+Being diagnosed with cystitis can be frightening, but it has to be remembered that 'cystitis' is just a name for a group of symptoms that usually start because of a urinary tract infection.
+Relief from cystitis therefore is usually just a matter of treating the related infection.
+Doctors often prescribe antibiotics for this, but there are also natural ways to obtain cystitis relief.
+People have obtained natural relief from all kinds of infection throughout our history.

 But back to the basics - let us assume that cystitis is another name for a UTI - a urinary tract infection.
-The majority of UTIs are caused by simple infection by faecal bacteria - in most cases gram -negative rod-shaped bacteria like E.Coli - the most common uropathogen.
-Generally this is caused by bacteria getting up the urethra.
-In young girls the contamination can be caused by poor 'wiping' technique.
-In adults the cause is more commonly, but not always, contamination via sexual activity.
-Hands are rarely sterile, and neither are fingers, tongues, vaginas or penises.
-Faecal bacteria are everywhere in our environment, and often even present in tap water.
-It is therefore impossible to be clinically sterile, and despite our best intentions it is easy for bacteria to be massaged up the urethra during intercourse, leading to cystitis and all the symptoms of urinary tract infection.
+The majority of UTIs are caused by faecal bacteria - in most cases gram-negative rod-shaped bacteria like E.Coli - the most common uropathogen.
+Generally this is caused by bacteria entering the urethra.
+In young girls the contamination may be caused by poor wiping technique, although this has never been scientificly proven.
+In adults the cause is commonly, but not always, contamination via sexual activity.
+Hands are rarely sterile, and neither are genitals.
+Faecal bacteria are almost everywhere, often even in regular tap water.
+It is therefore impossible to be clinically sterile, and despite our best intentions bacteria is often transmitted to the urethra during intercourse, leading to cystitis and urinary tract infection.

 There are a few myths related to cystitis that are worth dispensing with...

-The reason it is a myth is that about 10% of men will at some time or other in their lives get a urinary tract infection, and this may lead to a prostate infection known as bacterial prostatitis.
-It is therefore just as important for men as it is for women to get up after sex and urinate.
-Seminal fluid left in the penis after sex provides an excellent fluid to allow bacteria to swim up the urethra.
+The reason it is a myth is that about 10% of men will at some time or other in their lives contract urinary tract infection, and this may develop into a prostate infection known as bacterial prostatitis.
+It's just as important for men to urinate after sex.
+Seminal fluid remaining in the penis after sex provides an aqueous path for bacteria to travel through the urethra.

-But what about when it all goes wrong, and a cystitis attack begins?
-The first time it happens people may not even recognise it for what it is.
-The low-down cramps can be mistaken for food poisoning, but it is usually the combination of symptoms that point to cystitis or urine infection.
-Any of the following can be present: cramping or painful bladder; burning hot or stingy urine; smelly or cloudy urine; needing to pass water, but unable to urinate; fever; headache, kidney pain...
+But what about when it all goes wrong, and cystitis strikes?
+The first time it strikes people may not even recognise it.
+The lower abdominal cramps can be mistaken for food poisoning, but it is usually a combination of the following symptoms that point to cystitis or a urine infection.

-Repeat cystitis sufferers soon learn to recognise the symptoms that mean the onset of an attack, and those familiar with D-Mannose will immediately take a double dose.
-Generally, this will stop a pending cystitis attack in its tracks.
+Repeat cystitis sufferers soon learn to recognise the symptoms of an attack, and those familiar with D-Mannose will immediately take a double dose.
+Generally, this will stop an impending cystitis attack in it's tracks.
 For people prone to cystitis, taking a maintenance dose of D-Mannose on a regular basis will usually bring permanent relief from cystitis.
-However, if an infection has already gained momentum, it usually takes a full pack of the D-Mannose tablets or powder to ensure that all bacteria are flushed out of the system.
-Then it's a good idea to go on a maintenance dose for a while.
+However, if an infection has already gained momentum, it usually takes a course of D-Mannose to help ensure all bacteria are flushed out of the urinary system.

 Supporting a Healthy Bladder and Urinary Tract.
 Resealable flat pack designed to fit through your letter box.